lyonel/pukcab/MANUAL.md

 ##Server FAQ

-Is there a Windows version?
+Is there a Windows server?

 :   No, and there problably never will.
 If you're seriously considering trusting a Windows server with your most precious data, we humbly suggest reconsidering your backup strategy.